liamos7/nxcals-methods/README.md

 ## Longitudinal Beam Tomography Report

 The data that is pulled from NXCALS is from a specific source called LBO, a tomography system meant to replace the existing Tomoscope used by BE-OP.
-Another part of my work was to benchmark the two systems to show that the LBO system can replace the Tomoscope, as I detail in the report attached, which is also available here: https://repository.cern/records/8sxe2-r0722
+Another part of my work was to benchmark the two systems to show that the LBO system can replace the Tomoscope, as I detail in the report above, which is also available here: https://repository.cern/records/8sxe2-r0722.
+Notebooks used for this and the NXCALS extractors are available in the notebooks folder.